hitoshi-watase/sercrod/docs/reference/directives/event-input.md

   Use @input for supplementary side effects such as tracking “dirty” or “touched” flags, updating previews, or showing helper messages.

 - Be mindful of IME composition
-  Nablla’s @input handler receives input events as the browser fires them.
+  Sercrod’s @input handler receives input events as the browser fires them.
   On some platforms and input methods, this can happen many times while the user is composing text.
   Design @input logic so it remains robust and fast under frequent updates.